KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 Facebook's [Flow](http://flowtype.org).

-If you could write a program as you would in a dynamic language and have it checked for correctness, why *wouldn't* you do this?
+If you could write a program as you would in a dynamic language and have it checked for correctness, why *wouldn't* you?

 ## Not just `TypeError`